 Are you eager to experience Italy through a different lens?
 Do you long to understand Italy through its vibrant food culture by planting yourself squarely in the lived experience of eating?
 Have you dreamed of visiting Italy like a local, of having an immersive experience without having to do all the planning?

-Join me on an eight-day culinary tour through Rome and the Tuscan countryside to learn what Marcella Hazan meant when she said: Eating in Italy is one more manifestation of the Italian’s age-old gift of making art out of life
+Join me on an eight-day culinary tour through Rome, Florence and the Tuscan countryside to learn what Marcella Hazan meant when she said: Eating in Italy is one more manifestation of the Italian’s age-old gift of making art out of life.

-Rome is an impossibly beautiful, raw, electrifying place.
-Of Rome, the 19th century American sculptor Edmonia Lewis said: I thought I knew everything when I moved to Rome, but I soon found I had everything to learn.
+Rome: The 19th century American sculptor Edmonia Lewis said: I thought I knew everything when I moved to Rome, but I soon found I had everything to learn.
 It is a place that continues to unveil itself to you the longer you look.
 Because of the near-constant archeological excavation, there are cross-sections of history sliced open in every corner of the city that tell stories of war, famine, betrayal and plentitude spanning thousands of years of history.
-The cooking is simplistic but refined, reflecting a dynamism that’s uniquely romano.
+The cooking is simple but refined, reflecting a dynamism that’s uniquely romano.
 The Roman kitchen makes regular use of sharp, aged pecorino romano, all variety of offal and mentuccia, an intensely aromatic dried mint that grows wild in the region and is often added to braised artichokes.
 Claudia Roden described the atmosphere of eating out in Rome as infused with “noisy cordiality and joyfulness.”
 To read more about what it’s like to live in Rome, click here.

 Want to Stay Updated on Tour Happenings?